aws-samples/cdk-eks-blueprints-patterns/docs/patterns/secureingresscognito.md

 * [External-DNS](https://github.com/kubernetes-sigs/external-dns) allows integration of exposed Kubernetes services and Ingresses with DNS providers
 * [Kubecost](https://kubecost.com/) provides real-time cost visibility and insights by uncovering patterns that create overspending on infrastructure to help teams prioritize where to focus optimization efforts
 * [Argo CD](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/argo-cd/) is a declarative, GitOps continuous delivery tool for Kubernetes.
 The Argo CD add-on provisions Argo CD into an EKS cluster, and bootstraping your workloads from public and private Git repositories.
-* Create the necessary Cognito resources like user pool, user pool client, domain etc.., and passed to the Argo CD app of apps pattern from which ingress resources can reference.
+* Create the necessary Cognito resources like user pool, user pool client, domain, [Pre sign-up Lambda trigger and Pre authentication Lambda triggers](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools-working-with-aws-lambda-triggers.html)  etc.., and passed to the Argo CD app of apps pattern from which ingress resources can reference.

 ## GitOps confguration